On the ABK Conjecture, alpha-well Quasi Orders and Dress-Schiffels product: Conclusion

 \section{Conclusion}

 In this paper we have been motivated by a tempting conjecture, formulated in \cite{bqoconjecture}, which to some extent claims that all wqo are ``morally'' speaking bqo.
 Namely, that even though the Rado example is a well known example of a wqo which is not bqo, other examples are hard to build and do not tend to appear naturally.
 The conjecture states this in a more precise way, claiming that every wqo is a countable union of bqos.
 The Rado example obviously satisfies the conjecture.
-We have not solved the conjecture, but we made progress in confirming that if a counterexample is to be found, then it is not to be done by operations on wqo that have appeared in the literature.
+Although we have not solved the conjecture, we made progress in confirming that if a counterexample is to be found, then it is not to be done by operations on wqo that have appeared in the literature.

 In searching for examples of operations on wqos, we have rediscovered a little known, but it seems to us interesting, operation which we named the Dress-Schiffels product.
 Indeed, this product is defined by what one could name a finite support product of wqo posets.
 The operation was introduced in technical report \cite{DressSchiffels}, but apart from the paper \cite{MR1440456}, it has not appeared ever again.
 The known results about it were reproved in an unpublished book manuscript \cite{Mauricebook}.
 In Section \ref{sec:DS} we have taken it from there and developed a number of properties of this product.
-We hope that by being brought to a wider audience of computer scientists, the product will find some applications, since it seems rather natural and finite support products have appeared in many contexts.

 We also considered the ordinary products of posets and have developed a set of results connecting the properties of posets of the form $P^\alpha$ and $P^{<\alpha}$, Section \ref{sec: connections}.
 Interestingly, our proofs have to pass through an intermediary of the order $I(P^{<\alpha})$ of initial segments.
 To us that these results seem of independent interest and connect to the well-researched area of $\alpha$-wqos.
 Section \ref{sec:Hausdorff} is devoted only to them, giving a Hausdorff-style classification result which shows how they can be used to construct in an orderly way a larger class of posets, called $\alpha$-FAC.